 Don't try to push these emotions down or shove them in some basement closet.
 Allow the feelings to move through you, and I promise...they will pass.
 There is such strength in raw emotion because it can arise only from someone with a soft, open heart.
-Being vulnerable is badass, so go on now and get down with those wild, raw emotions that live inside of you.
+Being vulnerable is powerful, so embrace the wild, raw emotions that live inside of you.

 6. You get signs from the Universe.

 Transformation isn't analytical.
 It's natural and spiritual.
 It's slightly otherworldly.
 If you are getting big signs from the universe, having new or unexplainable plant or animal encounters, hearing messages in the wind, listen and pay attention.
 They may be telling you the answers or offering you the exact type of support that you need in that moment.